FACTBOX-Who's who on the new EU executive

 COMMISSIONER, EDUCATION & CULTURE, TIBOR NAVRACSICS

 Hungary, centre-right, 48.
 As justice minister under premier Viktor Orban, he oversaw new laws, including media rules, that some lawmakers say were anti-democratic and make him unsuitable.
 In answers to further written questions, he distanced himself from the government, but the committee voted to reject him for this post, saying he should be reassigned.
-He is to keep most of his portfolio, but stripped of the citizenship brief.
+Keeps most of his portfolio, but stripped of the citizenship brief.

 COMMISSIONER, RESEARCH & SCIENCE, CARLOS MOEDAS